mbrother2/butdr/README.md

 [ 19/12/2019 13:35:32 ] | Tar before upload  : No
 [ 19/12/2019 13:35:32 ] +-----

-IMPORTANT: Please run command to use butgg: source /home/butdr/.profile If you get trouble when use butgg.bash please report here: https://github.com/mbrother2/butdr/issues
+IMPORTANT: Please run command to use butdr: source /home/butdr/.profile If you get trouble when use butdr.bash please report here: https://github.com/mbrother2/butdr/issues
 ```